If your travels are taking you to Helsinki Finland, we recommend that you take a look at getting a Helsinki Card.

 It is worth bearing in mind that other than the boat ride though, you can visit Suomenlinna Island without paying anything as access to the island itself is free.
 But we would suggest visiting the main Suomenlinna Museum at the least, as this explains the history of the island a little bit.

-If you’re visiting Helsinki in summer, a Canal cruise is a lot of fun.
+If you’re visiting Helsinki in summer, a Canal cruise is a lot of fun and one of our favourite experiences in Helsinki.
 These last for around two hours and will let you see a different side of the city.
 It’s relaxing, and you can even enjoy a drink or snack onboard.

 There are lots of other highlights of the city.
 Art lovers will love all the art museums, plus there are loads of other museums you can visit – seemingly on every topic!
 From photography to hotels to architecture to Moomins, Helsinki really has you covered.